iitmbsc-student-projects/discourse-viz/README.md

 - templates: Directory containing HTML templates.
 - static: Directory containing static files like CSS and images.
 - requirements.txt: List of required Python packages.
+- data folder:
+    1. course_specific_data: Containes csv files having course specific data for a certaain term, e.g. "MLP data for t2_2024"
+    2. overall_data_all_users: Contains data for all users for their overall activity on discourse throught a certain term

 ## How to Fork This Repository